-Plant diseases are a perpetual threat to the health and productivity of agricultural crops, forests, rangelands, and natural plant ecosystems.
-This threat is increasing due to a rise in emerging and re-emerging plant pathogens.
-For example, wheat blast is an emerging disease that is devastating wheat production in areas of South America, and if it arrives in the U.S., such as on contaminated seeds, it has the potential to devastate U.S. wheat production.
-The extensive global trade of agricultural products is fueling opportunities for short-, medium-, and longdistance movement of plant pathogens as well as insects that transmit pathogens.
-In addition, new plant pathogens are emerging when organisms adapt to new plant hosts or cultivars, and old pathogens are re-emerging following the development of chemical resistance or changes in agricultural management practices, plant varieties and climatic conditions.
+Plant diseases are a perpetual threat to the health and productivity of agricultural crops, forests, rangelands, landscapes, and natural plant ecosystems.
+This threat is increasing due to a rise in emerging and reemerging plant pathogens.
+For example, wheat blast is an emerging disease that is devastating wheat production in areas of South America, and if it arrives in the United States, such as on contaminated seeds, it has the potential to devastate U.S. wheat production and result in economically harmful quarantines.
+The extensive global trade of agricultural products is fueling opportunities for short-, medium-, and long-distance movement of plant pathogens as well as insects that transmit pathogens.
+Changing regional and global climatic conditions are driving changes in the geographic distribution of plant diseases.
+In addition, new plant pathogens are emerging when organisms adapt to new plant hosts or cultivars, and existing pathogens are re-emerging following the development of chemical resistance or changes in agricultural management practices and plant varieties.

 A multifaceted approach is needed to prevent pathogen introduction, minimize pathogen movement across national and state borders, and meet the ongoing challenges posed by new and re-emerging pathogens.
+This approach requires:

-This approach requires an effective monitoring and surveillance system, rapid and accurate diagnostics, predictive knowledge of the risk of pathogen introductions, and the development of effective prevention and mitigation measures.
-Collectively, these steps are needed for science-based phytosanitary rules, redesign of trade agreements and preventing disease epidemics that threaten the productivity of US agriculture.
+- An effective monitoring and surveillance system; - Rapid and accurate diagnostics; - Predictive knowledge of the risk of pathogen introductions; and, - The development of effective prevention and mitigation measures.

+Collectively, these steps are needed for science-based phytosanitary rules, redesign of trade agreements and prevention of disease epidemics that threaten the productivity of U.S. agriculture.

 Effective surveillance for pathogens in seeds, pollen, rootstocks, nursery stocks and other propagative plant tissues requires sensitive and accurate pathogen detection as well as an understanding of the biological relevance of the detection results.
-Molecular detection tools are sensitive enough to detect dead cells and very low numbers of pathogens, which may or may not pose a threat to agriculture.
-The economic costs of potential false positives often are not known.
-Increasing recognition of the complexity of phytobiomes, including the microbial communities in seeds and other propagative materials, indicates a need to understand how interactions within phytobiomes influence the risk of subsequent plant disease, and how data on these interactions can be translated to true risks and robust, science-based regulations.
+Molecular detection tools are sensitive and powerful.
+However, they must be employed with adequate knowledge, as they can detect dead cells and very low numbers of pathogens, which may or may not pose a threat to agriculture.
+The economic costs of potential false positives often are not known but are quite real, as are the risks associated with false negative tests.
+The complex interactions within phytobiomes involving seeds and other propagative materials, that is between the plant, the associated microbial communities and the environment, highlight a critical need to understand how these interactions impact the risk of subsequent plant disease.
+Collectively, increased knowledge and data on these interactions can be translated to an understanding of true risks and robust, science-based regulations.
 Moreover, knowledge of the agricultural practices and evolutionary mechanisms that drive the emergence of new and re-emerging pathogens will support strategies to prevent or mitigate their development and establishment.

-Contacts: APS PPB Chair Gwyn Beattie (gbeattie@iastate.edu) and APS Consultant Kellye Eversole (eversole@eversoleassociates.com) are available to answer any additional questions.
+Contacts: APS PPB Chair Gwyn Beattie (gbeattie@iastate.edu) and APS Consultant Kellye Eversole (eversole@eversoleassociates.com).